interrogator/buzz/docs/buzzword.md

 Alternatively, you can also choose to calculate keyness, rather than absolute/relative frequency.
 Both [log-likelihood](http://ucrel.lancs.ac.uk/llwizard.html) and percentage-difference measures are supported.
 These measures are particularly useful as means to find out which tokens are unexpectedly frequent or infreuent in the corpus.

+### Generating tables: a note on performance

 Once you've chosen your parameters, hit *Generate table* to start the tabling process.
 Like searching, the calculations themselves are fairly fast.
 What might take some time, however, is displaying a result with many rows/columns.
-So, bear in mind when tabling that some choices can lead to unmanageably large results: if you choose to display *Word*, *Filename*, *Sent #* and *Token #* as columns, for example, you will be generatng a column for every single token in the corpus.
+So, it is important to bear in mind when tabling that some choices can lead to unmanageably large results, which could potentially cause memory-related errors: if you choose to display *Word*, *Filename*, *Sent #* and *Token #* as columns, for example, you will be generatng a column for every single token in the corpus.
+Before generating a table, it's therefore wise to quickly consider the expected size of the output.

 ### Editing the *Frequencies* table

+Whenever you edit the frequencies table (i.e. deleting rows or columns), the changes will be reflected in the underlying data.
+So, charts generated from this table will not contain the deleted rows and columns.
+Note, however, that deleting rows and columns will not lead to recalculation of relative frequencies.
+If you want to recalculate relative frequencies, you should instead run a new sub-search from the *Dataset* view, skipping the rows and/or columns you don't want.

+### Downloading the table

+You can click the *Download* link to download the entire frequency table in CSV format.
+You can then load this file into software like Excel in order to explore it further,

 ## Chart view

 Once you have a table representing the results you're interested in, you can go to the Chart tab to visualise the result.

-Visualisation is easy: just select the plot type, the number of items to display, and whether or not you want to transpose
+Visualisation is easy: just select the plot type, the number of items to display, and whether or not you want to transpose the rows and columns.

-Figures are interactive, so go ahead and play with the various tools that appear above the charts.
+All figures are interactive, so go ahead and play with the various tools that appear above the charts.
+Using these tools, you can also choose to save the figure to your hard drive for access outside of *buzzword*,

 Note that there are multiple chart spaces.
 Just click '*Chart #1*' to fold this space in and out of view.
 Each space is completely independent from the others.
 You can therefore visualise completely different things in each.

 ## Concordance view

+Concordances, or *Keyword-in-context* (KWIC) views, involve aligning each search result in a column, displaying their co-text on either side.
+In *buzzword*, concordances are another way of viewing a search result.
+Therefore, rather than directly running a concordance query like you do in most other tools, you first run a search in the *Dataset* view, and then use the *Concordance* tab to display this result as a concordance.

-Concordancing, or Keyword-in-context, aligns search result matches in a column, displaying their co-text on either side.
-To generate a concordance, first, select the data you want to visualise from the *Search from* dropdown menu at the top of the page.
+To display a concordance, first, select the search result you want to visualise from the *Search from* dropdown menu at the top of the page.
 Then, select how you would like to format your matches.
 Like when making frequency tables, you can format matches using multiple token features.
 One popular combination is *word/POS*, but there are plenty more combinations that might be useful, too!

+## Bugs, features and notes

+*buzzword* is a new tool, and still a work in progress.
+If you find a bug, or need a feature in order to use the tool more effectively, please create an *Issue* at [the project's repository](https://github.com/interrogator/buzz).

+In terms of future development, the first priority is on making the tool stable and useful for researchers.
+After this, there are new planned features, such as language modelling and word embeddings, where you can enter text and check its similarity to texts inside the corpus.
+Also planned is the ability to create permalinks, so that you can quickly share results and charts with others.